vippsas/vipps-qr-api/vipps-qr-api.md

 - One-time payment - Generate QR codes that open the user's Vipps app on their phone and provides the payment suggestion for approval.
   This allows you to initiate a Vipps payment without needing to ask for the customer's telephone number.

-Both types of QR codes share the same authentication and overall design, but have slight difference in behaviour and how they are made.
+Both types of QR codes share the same authentication and overall design, but have slight difference in behavior and how they are made.

 API version: 1.2.0.